Worried you or a loved one may have Covid-19 (Coronavirus) ?

 Know about the symptoms of covid19 and what to do if you get the symptoms.
 Please note the Delta variant is different and the symptoms also vary depending on how many vaccines you have had - see below.

 Viewing your electronic health records to see what your doctor or nurse have written about you and ordering repeat prescriptions via Evergreen Life PHR or Patient Access.
 To register, you will need to complete an online questionnaire and for those you care for.
 Click here to learn more.

-Learn about Test and Trace and what happens if you are contacted by the NHS if you have been in recent contact with somebody who tests positive and who you have been within 2 metres for at least 15 minutes.
+Learn about Track and Trace and what happens if you are contacted by the NHS if you have been in recent contact with somebody who tests positive and who you have been within 2 metres for at least 15 minutes.

 Need help to get medications delivered or other essential items during the COVID19 pandemic crisis or would you like to volunteer to help others ?
 Contact the Royal Volunteering Service now.

 All you ever wanted to know about face coverings